rss logo

 Microsoft logo

 In corporate environments, it's all too common for users to forget to shut down their computers before leaving the office.
-To address this—and in the interest of saving our planet (and perhaps even a few dolphins)—you can use a Group Policy Object (GPO) to automatically shut down computers at a scheduled time.
+To address this—and in the interest of saving our planet (and perhaps even a few dolphins)—you can use a Group Policy Object (GPO) to automatically shut down Windows computers at a scheduled time.

-Create a Group Policy Object
+Create a Group Policy Object (GPO) in Active Directory

 • On a Domain Controller, open the Active Directory Users and Computers management console: